Creating a PCI Compliant Apache Kafka Cluster

 Table of Contents

-Before creating an PCI cluster, we need to enable PCI compliance on the account.
+Before creating a PCI Mode cluster, we need to enable PCI Mode on the account.
 Navigate to Account Settings under the Settings Cog in the top right of Console.
 Then select the Security tab.

-Select the checkbox under PCI Compliance to make your account PCI compliant.
-This allows you to access the requirements for using PCI with a cluster.
+Select the checkbox under PCI Mode to make your account PCI compliant.
+This allows you to access the requirements for using PCI Mode with a cluster.

-Note: PCI compliance relies on multi-user access, so we require having 2 account owners in case of loss of access for one person.
+Note: PCI Mode relies on multi-user access, so we require having 2 account owners in case of loss of access for one person.
 This satisfies the first section of the PCI requirements.

 Creating a Cluster

-You can continue with the Console Interface to provision a PCI compliant cluster or alternatively you can use the Instaclustr Provisioning API.
+You can continue with the Console Interface to provision a PCI Mode cluster or alternatively you can use the Instaclustr Provisioning API.

-Currently, PCI compliance mode is only available for Apache Cassandra, Apache Kafka, OpenSearch, and Redis as the base application, and Amazon Web Services as the infrastructure provider.
+Currently, PCI Mode for Apache Kafka is only available for Amazon Web Services or Google Cloud Platform as the infrastructure provider.

 Transitioning an Existing Cluster

-If you are looking to transition an existing cluster to become PCI compliant, or have additional questions around our PCI compliant clusters, please contact the Instaclustr Support Team.
+If you are looking to transition an existing cluster to a PCI Mode cluster, or have additional questions around our PCI Mode clusters, please contact the Instaclustr Support Team.